cyb3rko/pincredible/README.md

 Over time I've used several apps to store my PINs, unfortunately none of them really convinced me.
 So here we are now, this is my own implementation of a secure PIN manager.

+## Beta phase - ⚠️Breaking Changes⚠️

+While the app is still in beta phase please expect a few breaking changes.
+Some beta updates do not work with the previous app versions.
+Therefore you may have to readd your saved PINs and recreate your backups in never versions.

 ## Feature Overview
 | | PINcredible | Others |
 | --- | --- | --- |